okode/cordova-plugin-secure-share/README.md

 3. Apps must use `cordova-android>=8.0.0`
 4. Apps must be compatible with Android-X library system

-Note: For devices running Android 11 or higher, you need to specify which packages are visible in order to access them.
+**Note**: For apps compiling with a targetSdk 30+, it is needed to explicitly declare access to other apps.
+If we fail to do that, the functionality won't work on Android 11+ devices.
+In this case, you need to specify which packages are visible in order to access them.
 To do this, the following `<config-file>` element will be added to the `config.xml` file:

 ```
 ...